ThePhD/ThePhD.github.io/_posts/2019-11-23-Concerns about SG6 TS Bits.markdown

 # Is That It?

-Not really.
+Not exactly.
 For example, nowhere is there a type to view a set of bits that already exist with something like `itsy.bitsy`'s `bit_view` type, making it hard to take pre-existing storage and "view" it as a sequence of bits to operate on.
 But, given that the paper only had `std::bits`, it felt appropriate to only tackle the problem of an unbounded bit container.

-I will do my best to make sure we don't repeat these old mistakes.
-If we are going to find better replacements for `std::vector<bool>`, they better _actually_ be better replacements.
+The old design got us out the front door, but it has been a very long time.
+While back then we did not know any better, we are better than our old mistakes.
+If we are going to find better replacements for `std::vector<bool>`, they better _actually_ be... well, better.
 We have enough exemplary work in the wild already showing that it is possible.

-Let's do it right.
+Let's do it right, okay? 💚

-💚